BlockchainCommons/Research/papers/bcr-2023-006-envelope-attachment.md

 ]
 ```

 The object-subject of the `attachment` assertion is its "payload", which in the above example is the string `"Attachment Data"`.
-The payload may be an Envelope of arbitrary complexity (including possibly being a wrapped Envelope with its own assertions).
+The payload may be an Envelope of arbitrary complexity.
 The contents of the payload are defined by the vendor.

-The payload has one REQUIRED assertion: `vendor`, and one RECOMMENDED assertion: `conformsTo`.
+The payload is wrapped, and to this wrapped envelope is added one REQUIRED assertion: `vendor`, and optionally one RECOMMENDED assertion: `conformsTo`.
 No other assertions are permitted.

 * The `vendor` assertion is REQUIRED and MUST be a string that uniquely identifies the entity that added the attachment data.
 It is RECOMMENDED that it be a reverse domain name.
 It MAY NOT be an empty string.
 It MAY NOT be any other data type have additional assertions.
 * The `conformsTo` assertion is RECOMMENDED and is a URI that identifies the format of the attachment data.
 It is RECOMMENDED that it be a URL that points to a document that defines the format of the attachment data including version number.
 It MAY NOT be any other data type or have additional assertions.